Skip to main content

 Determining your skin type can help you decide which products to use, but it’s a moving target.
 Skin type can change seasonally or with age.
 It can even change from week to week.

-Don’t worry; although your skin type may change, that doesn't mean your skincare routine needs to be more complicated.
-Here we'll lay out the different skin types and what skincare products generally work best for each.
-We’ll also share methods to determine your skin type and answer some frequently asked questions.
+Don’t worry; although your skin type may change, that doesn’t mean your skincare routine needs to be more complicated.
+Here, we’ll explain the different skin types and which skincare products generally work best for each.
+We’ll also share methods for determining your skin type and answer some frequently asked questions.

 Getting to know the different skin types

-Here are typical characteristics of the five skin types:
+Here are typical characteristics of the 5 skin types:

 Normal skin